Wheat purchase in Punjab expected to be higher at 120 lakh MT despite inclement weather | Headlines

 - India

-Wheat procurement in Punjab in the current rabi marketing season is expected to be better at 120 lakh metric tonne than last year'sat 120 lakh metric tonne, despite vagaries of weather that caused damage to the crop.
+Wheat procurement in Punjab in the current rabi marketing season is expected to be better at 120 lakh metric tonne than last year's 96.47 lakh MT, despite vagaries of weather that caused damage to the crop.

 Given the ongoing crop arrivals in grain markets of the state, Punjab is expected to purchase 120 lakh metric tonne of wheat for the central pool, said an official of the Punjab Food and Civil Supplies department.